mitsuba-renderer/drjit/docs/freeze.rst

 recorded as well as executed normally.

-The next time the function is called, the newly-provided inputs are traversed, and the layout is used to lookup compatible recordings.
+The next time the function is called, the newly-provided inputs are traversed, and the layout is used to look up compatible recordings.
 If such a recording is found, any tracing is skipped: the various recorded operations and kernels are directly replayed.